fergiemcdowall/norch/README.md

 #Search API

+##Get document by ID

+It is possible to get a document and associated index entries by ID by calling `http://localhost.com:3030/getDoc?docID=` followed by the document's ID

+##Search parameters

 Search is available on [http://localhost.com:3030/search](http://localhost.com:3030/search)

-##Search parameters

 ###q
 **(Required)** For "query".
 The search term.
 Asterisk (```*```) returns everything.